anttisalonen/progbook/rst/c_str.rst

     | 'H' | 'e' | 'l' | 'l' | 'o' | '\0' | ? | ? |
     +-----+-----+-----+-----+-----+------+---+---+

+.. topic:: Digression: what is ASCII?

+  ASCII is the name of a mapping (encoding) between numbers and characters.
+ASCII defines that, for example, the letter 'H' is equivalent to the number 72, and vice versa.
+The letter 'h' (lower case) is equivalent to 104.
+ASCII also includes non-printable characters, e.g. line feed ("\\n") which is equivalent to number 10, or null ("\\0") which is equivalent to number 0.
+You can find the full encoding online.
+If you need non-English characters then other encodings exist, such as UTF-8.

 This is a buffer with eight slots containing the string "Hello".
 The sixth slot is a 0, or '\\0', which indicates the end of a string.
 The value of this is in fact 0 but this has two representations: 0 (the number) or '\\0' (character).
 The last two slots are *undefined* and reading them results in *undefined behaviour* like crashing, garbage, nothing, or anything.

 You can create such a buffer by e.g. doing the following: